-- (1) No business shall be transacted at any general meeting unless a guorum is present. - (2) A quorum is: - (a) 5 members entitled to vote upon the business to be conducted at the meeting; - (b) one tenth of the total membership at the time, whichever is the greater. - (3) If: - (a) a guorum is not present within half an hour from the time appointed for the meeting; or - (b) during a meeting a quorum ceases to be present, the meeting shall be adjourned to such time and place as the trustees shall determine. - (4) The trustees must re-convene the meeting and must give at least seven clear days' notice of the re-convened meeting stating the date, time and place of the meeting. - (5) If no quorum is present at the re-convened meeting within fifteen minutes of the time specified for the start of the meeting the members present at that time shall constitute the quorum for that meeting.
+- 1. No business shall be transacted at any general meeting unless a quorum is present. - 2.
+A quorum is: - a) 5 members present in person or by proxy who are entitled to vote upon the business to be conducted at the meeting; or - b) one tenth of the total membership at the time, whichever is the greater. - 3.
+If: - a) a quorum is not present within half an hour from the time appointed for the meeting; or - b) during a meeting a quorum ceases to be present, the meeting shall be adjourned to such time and place as the trustees shall determine. - 4.
+The trustees must re-convene the meeting and must give at least 7 clear days' notice of the re-convened meeting stating the date, time and place of the meeting. - 5.
+If no quorum is present at the re-convened meeting within fifteen minutes of the time specified for the start of the meeting, the members present at that time shall constitute the quorum for that meeting.

-13.Chair
+13. Chair

-- (1) General meetings shall be chaired by the person who has been elected as Chair. - (2) If there is no such person or he or she is not present within fifteen minutes of the time appointed for the meeting a trustee nominated by the trustees shall chair the meeting. - (3) If there is only one trustee present and willing to act, he or she shall chair the meeting. - (4) If no trustee is present and willing to chair the meeting within fifteen minutes after the time appointed for holding it, the members present and entitled to vote must choose one of their number to chair the meeting.
+- 1. General meetings shall be chaired by the person who has been elected as Chair. - 2.
+If there is no such person or he or she is not present within fifteen minutes of the time appointed for the meeting, a trustee nominated by the trustees shall chair the meeting. - 3.
+If there is only one trustee present and willing to act, he or she shall chair the meeting. - 4.
+If no trustee is present and willing to chair the meeting within fifteen minutes after the time appointed for holding it, the members present and entitled to vote must choose one of their number to chair the meeting.